-- 01 Big game and grizzly bear habitat provides foraging and security to allow wildlife to coexist with human use of the area. - 02 Wilderness characteristics are present with the recreation opportunities provided for in the legislation.
+- 01 Big game and grizzly bear habitat provide foraging and security to allow wildlife to coexist with human use of the area. - 02 Wilderness characteristics are present in concert with the recreation opportunities provided for in the legislation.

 Standards (MG-STD-CCRW)